Slow Down and See What’s New

 3. Buy in Bulk When Possible

 Once you do identify the building blocks of your vegetarian diet, find an economical way to replace them quickly.
-Buying in bulk is the most cost-effective ways to shop and many of the warehouse stores such as BJs and Costco carry a variety of organic foods such as fresh salads and frozen berries.
+Buying in bulk is the most cost-effective way to shop and many of the warehouse stores such as BJs and Costco carry a variety of organic foods such as fresh salads and frozen berries.

 4. Try private labels and store brands